 Have you been wishing your blog’s audience would grow and you could get more traffic?
 I’ll tell you something.
-That can happen.
+That can happen and it’s not magic.
 The key is to start ranking on the first page of Google, so more people are seeing your blog and clicking on your content.

-Being in the first three results, or even within the first page, gives your site more authority and visibility, more click throughs, and a larger potential audience.
+This is what we call SEO or search engine optimisation.
+Being in the first three results, or even just the first page, gives your site more authority and visibility, more click-throughs, and a larger potential audience.
 But you won’t just land there by chance.
 It takes good SEO to get and to stay there.

-The 5 Most Important SEO Techniques You Should Be Using
+The 5 Most Important SEO Techniques Bloggers Should Be Using

 Keep in mind that one step without the other is not a strategy.
 You need them all to be truly successful.

 Here are the main techniques that ensure your site and your content are completely optimized for search engines.